earnestt1234/FED3_Viz/Installation.md

 1. Visit the [releases page](https://github.com/earnestt1234/FED3_Viz/releases)
 2. From the most recent version, download the`fed3viz-win64.zip` (under "Assets") and unzip.
 3. In the unzipped folder, navigate to `fed3viz/fed3viz.exe`.
-4. (Optional) Right-click > Create shortcut and place the shortcut in a less nasty folder*.
+4. (Optional) Right-click > Create shortcut and place the shortcut in a less nasty folder.*  There are `.ico` files which can be used to replace the shortcut icon in the `img` folder.
 5. Double click the `.exe` or the shortcut to run - you may have to permit Windows security to let the application run (from an unknown developer).
 Startup is sometimes slow on the first use but gets better.

 ### Mac: